j-ranasinghe/Spam-E-mail-Classification/README.md

 Since the email data had a high number of features, PCA (Principal Component Analysis) was used to reduce the dimensionality of the data.
 PCA is a technique that transforms the data into a lower-dimensional space while preserving the most important information.

-### Cross-validation

-To evaluate the performance of the models, we used cross-validation.
-We used k-fold cross-validation, where the data is divided into k subsets and each subset is used as the validation set k times.
-The average performance across all k folds is then used as the final performance metric.

 ### Model Evaluation

 Trained the two models on the preprocessed and PCA-reduced data: KNN (k-nearest neighbors) and Decision Tree.
 Then evaluated the performance of each model using cross-validation and calculated the following metrics: